Tips on packing your backpack

 How to get to Merrijig

-Merrijig is just under 3 hours drive North East of Melbourne, approximately 210km.
+Merrijig is just around 3 hours drive North East of Melbourne, approximately 210km.
 You can leave your car parked at our pick up point at the Merrijig Motor Inn for the duration of the hiking tour.

 Vline offers scheduled services from Melbourne to Mansfield.
 Click HERE to see the services they offer.
 From Mansfield, Merrijig is only 20km, 15 minute drive by a taxi.

 If you are staying in Mansfield and don’t have a vehicle, let us know in advance and we will arrange transport for you to the briefing session.
 We can also pick you up on the morning of the tour, but please note that the pick up time would be approximately half hour earlier to what’s specified on the tour itinerary on our website and we need to be notified at least couple of days in advance.

-There is various accommodation available in and around Merrijig with the Merrijig Motor Inn offering good rates to our clients.
+There are various accommodation available in and around Merrijig with the Merrijig Motor Inn offering good rates on group bookings to our clients.
 Just mention that you are one of High Country Hiking Tours participants.

 Our briefing sessions and tour pick ups are at the Merrijig Motor Inn making it a handy place to stay.